You can register for myIR as an individual or for your business, company, trust, school, partnership or club.

 - check payments and return information (from 2015 onwards)

-- upload documents.
+- upload and send documents

 Registering and acting on behalf of someone else